jmarti1226/cyber-sec/Ansible/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-playbook.yml file to /etc/ansible.
-- Update the configuration file to include the IP address of the ELK VM
+- Update the configuration file to include the Private IP address of the ELK VM
 - Run the playbook, and navigate to http://[ELK.VM.IP]:5601/app/kibana to check that the installation worked as expected.